sheaffej/otto-engine/README.md

 * **Group**: A human-friendly title of a group of rules (like Lights, or Alerts)
 * **Notes**: A free-text area to store notes about the rule
 * **Triggers**: A list of Trigger definitions that will cause this rule to be evaluated
-* **Rule Condition**: A boolean expression to determine if the rule's actions should be run or not
+* **Rule Condition**: A boolean expression of Conditions to determine if the rule's actions should be run or not
-* **Actions**: A list of actions, each of which consists of:
+* **Actions**: A list of Actions, each of which consists of:
-	* **Action Condition**: A boolean expression to determine if this action should be run or not
+	* **Action Condition**: A boolean expression of Conditions to determine if this action should be run or not
-	* **Action Sequence**: A list of actions that will be run in order if the action condition evaluates to true
+	* **Action Sequence**: A list of Action Items that will be run in order, if the action condition evaluates to true

 Below is an example rule: